suyoin/spotify-overlay/README.md

 Image crossfading, and the image transitions to grayscale when the track is paused.
 Refreshes every three seconds, which could definitely be lowered.

+Cookies for the session are set to a blank slate every time the app opens in case you want to log in with a different account.